ikester1/Tige-TAPS2/README.md

 <p align="center"><img src="art/newBox.png"></p>

 This project includes the controller's schematic diagram and PCB layout, a 3D printable enclosure, and the C++ controller software.
-With access to a 3D printer, the cost of the controller should be approximately $50.
+With access to a 3D printer, the cost of the controller should be less than $75.

 # Making the Controller